 It is common that more than one virus at the same time can infect soybeans.
 A synergistic reaction occurs when both BPMV and SMV infect the plant.
 Mixed infections of two or more viruses in a single plant result in more severe symptoms than single infections.
 Reduction in yield is much greater in mixed infections than either virus alone.

 Multiple virus infections also increase the level of seed transmission of SMV, depending on how early in the season the plant is infected.
 With the recent increase in the incidence of bean pod mottle virus (BPMV), the potential for synergism between SMV and BPMV is increasing more and more every day.
-Moreover, symptoms of plants with infected with both SMV and BPMV can be very severe and can lead to terminal death.
+Moreover, symptoms of plants infected with both SMV and BPMV can be very severe and can lead to terminal death.

 As we can see it is very difficult to establish the real cause of soybean seed mottling.
-Since both SMV and BPMV can provoke the brown-black pigmentation on your soybean seeds.
+Since both SMV and BPMV can provoke brown-black pigmentation on your soybean seeds.
 As both these viruses started to “work” together it is hard for farmers and agronomists to tell which virus they have and what they must do.
-A lot of laboratories offer their services in testing your seeds for determination of the virus you have.
+A lot of laboratories offer their services in testing your seeds for the determination of the virus you have.

 So you can choose the proper management for your crop.
 Mottled soybean seeds are an issue that can cause a harmful effect on your soybean production and yield.
-The virus is not the only one cause for mottled seed, however.
+The virus is not the only cause for mottled seed, however.
 Insect feeding and physiological stresses can also cause seed mottle.

 Understanding the differences between both viruses and good data collection gives you the knowledge to start preventative measures against these viruses.